SamedYalcin/MRAD/README.md

 The code in this repository is released under MIT license.

 We do not own and therefore share the images in the dataset.
 Instead, we share URLs to the original sources.
-Instead, we share masks that you can use to reconstruct the inpainted versions of the images, along with the reconstruction code.
+We also share masks that you can use to reconstruct the inpainted versions of the images, along with the reconstruction code.

 You can find the masks in: https://drive.google.com/file/d/1UTR_P3sQ8xCOO_uytw5bcmgYaGXsjUKA